Finland's Pay Transparency Law: What Changes for Job Seekers

 % of listings showing any salary · Last 30 days · Finland · Active listings only

 The most striking figure is in Technology.
 Finland's highest-paying field discloses salary in fewer than one in five listings.
 If you are a software engineer, a data scientist, or a product manager looking for work in Finland right now, you are applying to roles with almost no idea of the pay on offer.
 That is the baseline the new law is changing.
+Our companion analysis of salary transparency across Finnish job listings breaks the disclosure gap down by field, seniority, and work arrangement.

 What the Law Actually Is